 So your book comes out in December while our submissions close in November.
+The title must still be submitted within the submission window.
 You or your publisher should have a completed PDF or other digitally formatted copy of the title so close to your release date.
 Because all initial submissions are received electronically, you or your publisher may submit this digital file for consideration, provided the release date is on or before December 31st.
 If for some reason the release date is delayed until the following year, we will need to be notified to remove your title from contention, and it will be eligible for the next award cycle.

 My book fits in multiple categories.
 Where do I put it?

 We provide a breakdown of what each category considers here.
 But the line between Studies and Nonfiction categories for example can be pretty thin.
 It’s always a good practice to consider not just where your work fits, but where it may be most competitive.
 Studies, for example, is typically populated by academic texts or works published by universities.
 The difference between Fiction and Romance may just be the presence of an HEA (happily ever after).
 Use your best judgment, and if you change your mind the day after you send it in, send us an email and we’ll update the category for you.
 Just don’t change your mind too much.